xxlokii/Trends-in-the-American-Beer-Market-How-can-we-help-the-declining-beer-styles-to-revive-/README.md

-- we will perform a further analysis of the three most popular beers in the US market and use a time series model to forecast their future trends.
-To improve the accuracy of our predictions, we will utilize the time series prediction module in the sktime library.<br>
+- A further analysis will be performed on the three most popular beers in the U.S. market.
+A time series model will be used to forecast their future trends, with the sktime library's time series prediction module utilized to improve accuracy.<br>

   <img src="Image\8.png" />

-- To investigate the preferences of consumers in different regions for beer styles, we utilized the bar_chart_race library to dynamically visualize the changes in consumer preferences over time.
-This allowed us to gain a better understanding of the evolving preferences of beer drinkers in different regions.Combining all the above factors, we aprovide suggestions for beer production based on our findings.<br>
+- To investigate consumer preferences for beer styles in different regions, the bar_chart_race library was used to dynamically visualize how tastes have changed over time.
+This visualization provides a clearer understanding of evolving regional preferences, and combined with other findings, offers a basis for providing production suggestions.<br>

   ![Alt Text](https://github.com/Weijun-H/ada-2022-project-letusnameagroup/blob/main/gif/+United%20States,%20California.gif?raw=true)

+## Proposed timeline

+- 15.11.22 Slice and preprocess the dataset
+- 18.11.22 Explore the factors associated with the beer ratings.
+- 18.11.22 **Milestone 2** deadline
+- 22.11.22 Pause project work.
+- 02.12.22 **Homework 2** deadline
+- 08.12.22 Begin developing a rough draft of the datastory.
+- 09.12.22 Finish Statistical tests
+- 11.12.22 Complete all code implementations and visualisations relevant to analysis.
+- 14.12.22 Complete datastory.
+- 21.12.22 Complete the website
+- 23.12.22 **Milestone 3** deadline